robiokidenis/filament-multi-tenancy/README.md

+# Filament Multi-Tenancy

+> **Note:** This package is currently under development.
+Please wait for the official release.
+Stay tuned for updates!

+This package provides multi-tenancy support for Filament Admin in Laravel applications.
+It simplifies tenant management and integrates seamlessly with Filament's UI components.

 # A robust Laravel package that adds multi-tenancy support to Filament admin panel, seamlessly integrated with Spatie's Laravel Permission package.
 This package allows you to create and manage multiple tenants within a single Filament application, each with its own set of users, roles, and permissions.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/robiokidenis/filament-multi-tenancy.svg?style=flat-square)](https://packagist.org/packages/robiokidenis/filament-multi-tenancy)